What are the symptoms of diabetic kidney disease?

 The kidneys have many tiny blood vessels that filter waste from your blood.
 High blood sugar from diabetes can destroy these blood vessels.
 Over time, the kidney isn't able to do its job as well.
 Later it may stop working completely.
 This is called kidney failure.

 An albumin urine test can detect very small amounts of protein in the urine.
-This allows doctors to find nephropathy early.
-Finding it early can prevent further damage to the kidneys.
+This allows doctors to find kidney disease early.
+Starting treatment early can prevent further damage to the kidneys.

 Type of diabetes